martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 that either enable greater flexibility or help constrain the flexibility allowed by other options.

-{:aside}
-> TODO: It would make sense for the corresponding extensions to be added
-> to {{?TASKPROV=I-D.ietf-ppm-dap-taskprov}}.
-> However, that protocol does not include any provision for extensions.
+This document also defines a task provisioning extension (see {{Section 3.3 of !TASKPROV=I-D.ietf-ppm-dap-taskprov}}) that lists the report extensions that need to included in every report.
+This ensures that the task is correctly configured to recognize these report extensions.

 # Conventions and Definitions